 Like the Founding Fathers and their contemporaries, we only use fresh, natural diary products to make our ice cream.
-The single source, local Utah family dairy we get our all natural cream and milk from never has used artificial growth hormones since they started in 1972 and never will.
+The single source, local Utah family dairies we get our all natural cream and milk from do not use artificial growth hormones.
 Our cream and milk are also antibiotic free, cold separated, and low temperature pasteurized, all of which preserves its rich flavor and nutrition.
 This wholesome, all natural character of Brooker’s Founding Flavors Ice Cream are what makes it so uniquely delicious and an ice cream choice you can believe in for you and your family!

 Homemade Ice Cream Flavors